Funding new ideas: Our Spring term staff innovation fund

 This will enable pupils not only to study global issues, but also to analyse the demographics, opportunities and challenges within their own communities using professional-standard tools.

 Having now completed two successful rounds, we are pleased that the Staff Innovation Fund will continue in 2026–27 with an increased annual budget of £15,000.
-Its growing popularity reflects both the strength of staff ideas and the value of creating a mechanism that trusts professional judgement and turns it into tangible benefit for pupils.
+Its growing popularity reflects both the strength of staff ideas and the value of creating a mechanism that trusts professional judgement to create additional value for pupils at the school.